ABOUT DISCRETIONARY FUNDS

 316 Kerckhoff Hall, Mailbox #25

-Due to popular demand, the GSA Discretionary Funding Application has recently moved to a new system and is available using the following portal link: (https://sa.ucla.edu/funding/fund/client#/).
+The GSA Discretionary Funding Application has recently moved to a new system and is available using the following portal link: (https://sa.ucla.edu/funding/fund/client#/).
 You may also submit your application to the Director of Discretionary Funding at email@example.com.
 Please read carefully the Discretionary Fund eligibility guidelines and application instructions in the links towards the bottom of the page.
 Failure to adhere to these may result in a delay in processing your application or a denial of your funding request.

 Maximum funding request: The maximum funding allocation varies from year to year.
-Student interest groups are eligible to receive 50% more funding than regular groups.
-For the 2016-2017 academic year, the funding maximums are $800 per graduate student group per academic year and $1200 for qualified student interest groups per academic year.
+Student interest groups are eligible to receive more funding than regular groups.
+For the 2019-2020 academic year, the funding maximums are $1,000 per graduate student group per academic year and $3,000 for qualified student interest groups per academic year.
 If you are unsure whether your group is a “student interest group” or not, please see the “Eligibility Guidelines” below for instructions on how to check this or visit the GSA Student Interest Board webpage.